-Mandelbrot are rich cookies with a lightly crispy exterior and a softer interior; they are the perfect dessert.
-It’s impossible not to devour every crumb of these unique cookies.
+Mandelbrot is a Jewish cookie with a lightly crispy exterior and a softer interior.
+It’s the perfect dessert, and it’s impossible not to devour every crumb of these unique cookies.ย

 Growing up, my grandma would make mandelbrot cookies.
 I remember munching on them; they became something I expected to have when we visited.
 My Grandma also made incredible blintz that I converted to gluten free in this Gluten Free Cheese Blintz recipe.